 Honey Badger controls approximately 9,441 hectares of ground in the Thunder Bay Silver District, which historically has produced 4.7 million ounces of silver from over a dozen past-producing high-grade silver mines(7).
 Six claims are subject to a 2.5% net smelter royalty ("NSR") which may be reduced to a 1.0% NSR in exchange for a \$1,500,000 cash payment.
-Beaver Silver Property
+Beaver Silver Property b) Beaver Silver

 On July 19, 2018, the Company entered into an option agreement to acquire up to a 100% interest in the Beaver Silver Property from Cairngorm Mines Ltd. Under the terms of the option agreement, the Company may exercise the option over a three-year period, by a) making cash payments totaling \$75,000, b) incurring exploration expenditures of \$750,000 over the option period and by c) issuing common shares with a market value of \$410,000 over the option period.
 Once the three conditions are met, the Optionor shall be granted a 2% NSR which may be repurchased by the Company for \$1,000,000.
 The Company is currently in default under the terms of the agreement.
-However, negotiations continue to enter into a new option agreement.